munificent/craftinginterpreters/book/statements-and-state.md

 </aside>

-To accommodate the distinction, we add another rule for statements that declare
+To accommodate the distinction, we add another rule for kinds of statements that declare names:
-names:

 ```lox
 program     = declaration* eof ;